-Rachel Maclean’s new film commission, Spite Your Face, has been curated by Alchemy Film & Arts for the 57th International Art Exhibition, La Biennale di Venezia 2017.
+Rachel Maclean’s Spite Your Face, was curated by Alchemy Film & Arts for the 57th International Art Exhibition, La Biennale di Venezia 2017.

 Described by the artist as “a darkly comic moral tale, depicting a post-truth dystopia where the world is turned on its head, leaving the characters untethered to any sense of right and wrong, truth and lies” the exhibition ran in Venice from 13 May – 26 November 2017, at Chiesa di Santa Caterina in Cannaregio.
-Following its world debut in Venice in 2017, Rachel Maclean’s Spite Your Face returns to Scotland at Talbot Rice Gallery in Edinburgh for its UK premiere from 24 February – 5 May 2018.
+Following its world debut in Venice in 2017, Spite Your Face returned to Scotland’s Talbot Rice Gallery in Edinburgh for its UK premiere, 24 February – 5 May 2018.

-Referencing the Italian folk-tale The Adventures of Pinocchio, Maclean’s new commission offers a powerful critique of contemporary society, critiquing the underlying fears and desires that characterise the zeitgeist we find ourselves in today.
+Referencing the Italian folk-tale The Adventures of Pinocchio, Rachel offers a powerful critique of contemporary society, critiquing the underlying fears and desires that characterise the zeitgeist we find ourselves in today.
 Spite Your Face is a tale across two worlds – with a bright, glittering and ordered upper world, and a warped, dirty, impoverished lower world – where the lure of wealth, power and adoration entices a destitute young boy into the shimmering riches of the kingdom above.

 You can read Richard Ashrowan’s curatorial essay here: